 Option 2 is to make honey syrup, which is equal parts honey and warm water.
 Shake or stir to mix and store in the fridge.
-The trade off is a less intensely honeyed drink, but you get a faster cocktail.
-You just have to remember to do it advance, so you aren’t mixing warm syrup in (which will make ice melt faster, and then you will have a watery, less potent, less delicious drink).
+The trade-off is a less intensely honeyed drink, but you get a faster cocktail.
+You just have to remember to do it in advance, so you aren’t mixing warm syrup in (which will make the ice melt faster, and then you will have a watery, less potent, less delicious drink).

-I went with grapefruit drinks, as honey- and lemon-based cocktails are fairly common these days (but let me know if you need recipes!).
+I went with grapefruit drinks since honey- and lemon-based cocktails are fairly common these days (but let me know if you need recipes!).
 Both are adapted from CocktailDB, my favorite cocktail resource on the world wide web.

 1 1/2 ounce gin